Hunting Very High-Energy ($>$100 GeV) Emitting High-Synchrotron Peaked Blazars: Discussion

 With Fermi-LAT, it is possible to probe the VHE domain continuously, independent of flaring triggers.
 In our analysis, we find that the number of detected VHE photons shows a positive correlation with both the source variability index and its overall detection significance, with a Spearman correlation coefficient of 0.48 (Fig. \ref{fig:variability_plots_correlation}).
 This suggests that sources exhibiting stronger variability tend to yield more VHE photons, consistent with the expectation that highly variable systems undergo more frequent episodes of efficient particle acceleration.
 At the same time, the variability index and detection significance are themselves tightly correlated, reflecting the fact that brighter sources are more likely to exhibit measurable variability.
 Disentangling the roles of intrinsic variability and observational bias is therefore critical.
 We also note that an apparent upper envelope exists in the number of VHE photons at a given variability index.

 To investigate whether VHE photon arrival is preferentially associated with active source states, we examined the weekly and monthly binned light curves of sources with the 4FGL-DR4 variability index $>70$ and at least 10 detected VHE photons (Fig. \ref{fig:All_Sources_Lightcurves_1}).
-In these plots, the arrival times of individual VHE photons are marked as vertical green lines.
+The lightcurves are used from Fermi-LAT lightcurve repository \footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/LightCurveRepository/}} and are in energy range from 100 MeV$-$100 GeV.
+In these plots, the arrival times of individual VHE photons are marked as vertical green dashed lines.

 We find that while several VHE photons coincide with pronounced high-energy flaring episodes, e.g., in 4FGL~J1104.4+3812 or Mrk~421, a considerable fraction are instead detected during epochs consistent with the blazar being in a low activity.
 This indicates that VHE emission is not exclusively tied to strong flares, but can also persist at lower flux states.
 The presence of such quiescent VHE photons may reflect a steady acceleration component in the jet consistent with earlier claims of baseline VHE activity in blazars \citep{HESS2010A&A,Dmytriiev2021MNRAS}.
 Conversely, the clustering of photon arrivals during flares reinforces the link between efficient acceleration of energetic particles and enhanced VHE production.